rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 The [full response, to four specific questions that I had asked, can be found here](https://blog.padhye.org/ase-2019-response-on-visa-issues).

+## ICST

+**Locations 2011–2020**: USA (x2), Portugal, China, Sweden, Japan,  Austria, Luxembourg, Canada, Germany.

+[ICST 2020](https://icst2020.info/track/icst-2020-papers#Call-for-Papers) will be held in Porto, Portugal.
+I could not find any information on their website regarding visa-related issues.
+I have inquired about their policy via the contact form on October 27, and am still awaiting a response as of November 6.

+However, ICST appears to be located at a very diverse set of locations over the past ten years.

 ## CSCW

 The [CSCW 2019](https://cscw.acm.org/2019/submit-papers.html) statement is one of the most inclusive ones that I have seen.
 It explicitly addresses (a) paper publication in the proceedings, (b) remote presentation, and (c) presentation at alternate locations.